Parents and Guests of First-Year Students

 - Dress comfortably.
 Chances are it will be hot outside, yet the rooms inside will be chilly.
 Light jackets are helpful for indoors.
 Umbrellas are always a good idea in summer months.
 Wear comfortable shoes, as you will be walking around campus.
 We do our best to provide reasonable accommodations.
 If you or another guest attending Orientation has a specific need, please be sure to let a staff member know when you arrive.

-- Stay for the duration.
-The Freshman New Student Orientation program is a full two day process.
+- Stay for the duration of the program.
+The Freshman New Student Orientation is a full day process.
 It is required that students attend all sessions.
 Students will not be excused for any reason.
 The sessions that are designed for parents and guests are optional but highly encouraged.

-- We do not reserve a block of room for orientation, but we do offer special rates when rooms are available off campus.
-View overnight accommodations.
+- Book a hotel early.
+Unfortunately, we do not and cannot provide on-campus housing for orientation.
+We do not reserve hotel rooms for orientation, but we do offer special rates when rooms are available.
+View Hotels

 Make Sure Your Student…